 Mint Lemonade

-Mint Leaves are a beautiful addition to lemonade.
-We grow our own and when making this drink we pick a couple of the leaves and include them with the Lemonade.
+Mint Leaves or Spearmint are a beautiful addition to Lemonade.
+We grow our own and when making this drink, we pick a couple of the leaves and include them with the Lemonade.
 Refrigerate the drink for at least an hour for the Mint flavor to be released and intensify.

 Orange Lemonade

-The Juice from 2 oranges can be added along with the zest of half an orange.
+The Juice from 2 oranges can be added along with the zest of half an orange or some orange slices.
 Mix well and strain.

 Pink Lemonade

 Pink lemonade gets its color from food coloring or added red syrups such as Raspberry, Strawberry, Grenadine.
-Other items may be used such as cranberry juice, a splash of beet juice, pomegranate syrup, or as pictured below raspberry lime tea.
+Other items may be used such as cranberry juice, a splash of beet juice, pomegranate syrup, or raspberry lime tea.

 Teas